Digital

 addition they decided to require broadcasters to transmit digital

-programming on a graduated schedule by 2006.
-(That has been extended to
+programming on a graduated schedule by 2006, (which was extended.)

 (1) The cable industry became a powerhouse across the country.